 If you’re experiencing hip or groin pain and noninvasive treatments like pain medications and activity modification haven’t helped, you might benefit from hip arthroscopy.
-Dean Matsuda, MD, one of the top arthroscopic hip surgeons in the world, offers state-of-the-art minimally invasive surgery at Premier Hip Arthroscopy in Marina Del Rey, California.
+Dean Matsuda, MD, one of the top arthroscopic hip surgeons in the world, offers state-of-the-art minimally invasive surgery at Premier Hip Arthroscopy in Marina Del Rey / Los Angeles, California.
 Call or schedule a consultation online today to find out if hip arthroscopy is right for you.

 Hip arthroscopy is a minimally invasive surgery that allows Dr. Matsuda to examine your hip joint and perform repairs without having to make a large incision.
 He uses an arthroscope — a thin pencil-shaped tool that has a camera with a lens on its tip.

 Once Dr. Matsuda inserts the arthroscope into your hip, it sends images back to a video monitor in the treatment room.
 He studies the pictures for signs of damage and uses other specially designed surgical tools to repair your hip.